time2fishman/-static-dashboard/README.md

 ## Instructions

+1. Change into your sandbox with `cd ~/sei/sandbox`.
-1. Fork and clone this repository.
+1. Fork and clone this repository with `git clone git@git.generalassemb.ly:SEIR-412/react-dashboard.git`.
-1. Change into the new directory.
+1. Change into the new directory with `cd react-dashboard`.
-1. Follow the setup instructions.
-1. Fulfill the listed requirements.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.
+1. Confirm that you're actually in you're in your `react-dashboard` directory and then run `npx create-react-app .`
+1. After it finishes installing and you should see the message that reads `Happy hacking!`.
+Once you're back at the prompt, type `code .` to open up the project in VS Code.
+1. Toggle open the NPM SCRIPTS area in the Explorer pane in VS Code, hover over the item marked `start`, and then click the "play" button that appears on the right to run your server.

 ## Requirements

 Build out the above wireframe in react components.
-This is all static, so you don't need to do anything with props or state unless you want to.
+This is all static, so you don't need to do anything with props unless you want to.

-When you're finished, submit a pull request.

 ## Get Started

-- how would you get started?
-What do you need?
-- Think about how many components you need
-- What need to be passed through and what doesn't?

-### Set up

-From inside this project folder:

-- `create-react-app dashboard`
-- `cd` into dashboard
-- open it in your favorite text editor
-- in terminal run `npm start` to track live changes
-- once you confirm that it renders begin building out your dashboard
+- Consider the mark up that you'd like to generate.
+- What parts of the UI are reusable?

 ### Bonus: Dark Theme!